| Archive-name: Stereogram-FAQ Last-modified: June 6th, 1994

 Remember: All columns look alike !

-but in these cases the resulting 3-D representations makes no sense, or are very little alike.
+these cases the resulting 3-D representations makes no sense, or are very little

 Different types of images: